Tuberculosis research and drug discovery at Michigan State University

 By identifying compounds and genes that interfere with Mtb environmental adaptation, we may discover new drugs or drug targets that can function to shorten the course of tuberculosis therapy or act against multi-drug resistant tuberculosis.
 Our lab is using fluorescent reporter strains as tools to conduct targeted, whole-cell phenotypic screens for inhibitors of Mtb virulence signaling pathways (for more details, see this review: Abramovitch, 2018).
 There fluorescent reporters can also be used as in vivo biomarkers and synthetic phenotypes for genetic screens.

 Chemical Biology and Genetics of Mtb pH-driven Adaptation

 Mycobacterium tuberculosis (Mtb) uses environmental pH as a cue to adapt its physiology for survival in macrophages.
 The phoPR two-component regulatory system functions to sense environmental pH and promote Mtb pathogenesis.
 We have engineered a pH-inducible biosensor in Mtbthat exhibits inducible fluorescence in response to acidic pH in vitro and in macrophages.
 We have used this biosensor to screen >280,000 compounds for inhibition of Mtb pH-driven adaptation.
 This screen discovered that ethoxzolamide (ETZ), an FDA approved carbonic anhydrase (CA) inhibitor, down-regulated PhoPR signaling and inhibited Mtb survival in macrophages and mice (Johnson et al., 2015).
 We are now defining the links between CA, pH and PhoPR signaling.
 We have also discovered that PhoPR, specific carbon sources and several newly identified genes regulate Mtb growth rate, persistence and antibiotic tolerance at acidic pH (Baker et al., 2014; Baker and Abramovitch, 2018; Baker and Abramovitch, 2019).
-In a chemical biology screen for inhibitors of Mtb survival at acidic pH, we found that Mtb is highly sensitive to thiol stress at acidic pH (Coulson et al., 2017).
+In a chemical biology screen for inhibitors of Mtb survival at acidic pH, we found that Mtb is highly sensitive to thiol oxidative stress at acidic pH (Coulson et al., 2017).
 Our ongoing work is focused on characterizing these newly discovered small molecules and genes.

 Chemical Biology of Hypoxia-driven Adaptation

 Mtb uses hypoxia as a cue to adapts its physiology to survive while trapped inside the granuloma.
 The dosRST two-component regulatory system functions to sense hypoxia and nitric oxide and promote Mtbpersistence.
 We have engineered a hypoxia-inducible biosensor in Mtb that exhibits inducible fluorescence in response to hypoxia and nitric oxide in vitro, in macrophages and in mice.
 We have used this biosensor to screen >600,000 compounds for inhibition of Mtb hypoxia-driven adaptation.
-This screen successfully identified artemisinin and five other compounds as inhibitors of DosRST signaling, persistence and antibiotic tolerance (Zheng et al., 2017).
+This screen successfully identified artemisinin and five other compounds as inhibitors of DosRST signaling, persistence and antibiotic tolerance (Zheng et al., 2017and Zheng et al., 2018).
 Efforts are underway to further characterize these compounds and optimize them for studies in vivo.

 New Molecules to Inhibit Mtb Pathogenesis and Growth

 Our lab has screened over 1 million compounds for inhibition of Mtb growth and we are actively characterizing several new compounds that: 1) Kill Mtb at acidic pH, 2) Kill Mtb at both acidic and neutral pH and 3) selectively inhibit Mtb growth inside macrophages.
 These newly discovered chemical probes will enable the identification of druggable pathways that are essential for Mtb pathogenesis.
 Several of these molecules are examples of anti-virulence therapies as described in our recently published review (Johnson et al., 2017).
 A newly described inhibitor from our lab, HC2091, kills Mtb by targeting the MmpL3 mycolic acid transporter (Zheng et al., 2018).
 Targeted and untargeted screening has identified another 10 new MmpL3 inhibitors (Williams et al., 2019).
 Structure-function interactions identified by comparing these new compounds and MmpL3 amino acid substitutions driving resistance may help design combinations of molecules or new molecules with a reduced frequency of resistance.